-The tiny guesthouse on our property is 95% complete!!
+Welcome to the 8th installment!
+We purchased our 105 year old farmhouse a little over a year ago and have been working on renovating a tiny guesthouse on our property.
+The guesthouse is 93% complete!!
 All that’s left are some final touches in the upstairs loft and we have to put the railing on the deck stairs – stay tuned!

 Aside from that, everything is done and it’s time to turn our attention to some very important nuts and bolts of the project, like